bijancamp/createRSeed/README.md

 createRSeed
 ===========

-R program that creates a 4x4 seed matrix for use with `fungibleR` (Waller, 2013, under review)
+Creates a 4x4 seed matrix for use with `fungibleR` (Waller, 2013, under review).

 #### Description
 Creates a 4x4 seed matrix for use with `fungibleR` with a predetermined